 'Cello Bae' Sheku Kanneh-Mason Wins Worldwide Fans After Royal Wedding

-While some exercises during Prince Harry and Meghan Markle's royal wedding breaking from the standard English monarchy tradition, the performance by 19-year-old cellist Sheku Kanneh-Mason emerged as a highlight of the ceremony.

-The British-born prodigy performed three classical pieces, as the Duke and Duchess of Sussex signed the register (out of view of guests and cameras) just after their exchanging of vows.
+The British-born, 19-year-old prodigy Sheku Kanneh-Mason was a standout at the wedding of Prince Harry and Meghan Markle this weekend.
+Kanneh-Mason performed three pieces during the ceremony, as the Duke and Duchess of Sussex signed the register (out of view of guests and cameras) just after their exchanging of vows.

 Kanneh-Mason performed Maria Theresia von Paradis' Sicilienne, Gabriel Fauré's Après un rêve and Franz Schubert's "Ave Maria."
-But, where "Ave Maria" is well-known classical standard, the selection of von Paradis' Sicilienne is considered a deep from a female contemporary and acquaintance of Mozart, considered a lesser-known figure of the early 19th century.
+But, where "Ave Maria" is a well-known classical standard, the selection of von Paradis' Sicilienne is considered a "deep cut" from a female contemporary and acquaintance of another genius — Mozart.

 The performance of Kanneh-Mason, who was the first black musician to win BBC's Young Musician of the Year Award in 2016, served as one of the many non-traditional moments on the wedding's musical lineup.
 During the ceremony, The Kingdom Choir performed Ben E. King's "Stand by Me" and, as it ended, a rendition of "Amen/This Little Light of Mine" by Etta James.